-- Complete at least 30 credit hours of course work as prescribed by the program of admission. - Complete at least two-thirds of the required degree credits at Norwich University. - · Maintain an overall GPA of 3.0 or above. - Earn no more than six credits worth of C/C+ grades. - Attend the required on-campus Residency Conference (http://catalog.norwich.edu/onlineprogramscatalog/ academicpolicies/graduationrequirements) (not required for MARC graduates).
+- · Complete at least 30 credit hours of course work as prescribed by the program of admission. - Complete at least two-thirds of the required degree credits at Norwich University. - Earn a cumulative GPA of 3.0 or above. - Earn no more than six credits at the C/C+ grade level. - Attend the required on-campus Residency Conference (not required for MARC degree).

-Earning Two Undergraduate Degrees
+Earning Two Degrees